Jimbles/PiNAS/README.md

 Two push buttons and an indicator LED was added to easily shutdown the Pi and also to start Moonlight streaming.
 Add the following line to `rc.local` before the line `exit 0` to run at startup.

-`sudo /usr/bin/python3 /home/pi/PiNAS/code/moonlight_shutdown.py &`
+`sudo /usr/bin/python3 /home/pi/PiNAS/code/shutdown.py &`

-Currently the Moonlight-qt button does not start properly, so it uses moonlight embedded
+Currently the Moonlight-qt button does not start properly, so it uses moonlight embedded.
+This requires using systemd to get GUI working and to run as pi user

 ## Software Setup